 The Leading Team

-Dr. Tabea Hässler
+Prof. Tabea Hässler

-Dr. Tabea Hässler is a senior researcher at the University of Zurich and the curator of the Swiss LGBTIQ+ Panel together with Léïla.
-Tabea was a member of the management committee of the COST Action CA19103 on LGBTI+ Social and Economic (In)equalities and works with researchers from over 60 countries on all continents on LGBTIQ+ issues.
+Dr. Tabea Hässler is a professor at the University of Zurich and the curator of the Swiss LGBTIQ+ Panel together with Léïla.
+Tabea was a member of the management committee of the COST Action CA19103 on LGBTI+ Social and Economic (In)equalities and works with more than 100 researchers from over 60 countries on all continents on LGBTIQ+ issues.
 Tabea’s research focuses on responses to inequalities among members of diverse advantaged and disadvantaged groups (e.g., in the LGBTIQ+, gender, and ethnic context) with a particular focus on the situation of LGBTIQ+ people in Switzerland and beyond.
 A central aim of Tabea’s work is to promote more inclusive societies and social justice.
 Therefore, Tabea considers it important to disseminate the findings to a broad audience.

 Dr. Léïla Eisner